 \subsection{Topic Experiments}

-For all topic experiments, we use ERNIE 2.0, as this model has shown the best results on small sample sizes for all datasets.
-The sample sizes for the topic experiments range from 960 to 5,760.
+For the experiments, we fine-tune ERNIE 2.0 and FLAN-T5 XL on four different training sample sizes from 960 to 5,760.
 Topics and samples for each run are picked randomly.

-We have a deeper look into how model performance changes if the number of topics is increased while the training sample size is fixed.
-Figures \ref{fig:topic_experiment_plot_fsc}-\ref{fig:topic_experiment_plot_ibm} show the results for the \ac{fsc}, \ac{iam}, and \ac{ibm} with four different training sample sizes, ranging from 960 to 5,760 samples.
+We have a deeper look into how model performance changes for all datasets if the number of topics is increased while the training sample size is fixed (see Figure \ref{fig:topic_experiment_plot} and Appendix \ref{app:sample_topic_figures_err}).